← All Conditions

 Collapsed Lung — Diagnosis & Surgical Treatment, London

 A pneumothorax — commonly called a collapsed lung — can be frightening and, without treatment, has a significant chance of happening again.
-I offer thorough investigation and keyhole surgery to treat pneumothorax and significantly reduce the risk of recurrence.
+Thorough investigation and keyhole surgery to treat pneumothorax and significantly reduce the risk of recurrence.
+Dr Okiror is co-PI at GSTT for the NIHR-funded PRO-SEAL trial (ISRCTN15099654).
+Catamenial pneumothorax page →

 What is a